Simple Scatter Graph▲

 ));

-Lastly, we want the application to run in a maximized window:
+Finally, make the application run in a maximized window:

 viewer.showMaximized();